-Each new director, officer, employee, and consultant is required to certify their awareness and compliance with the Code of Conduct.
-We also encourage our employees to be alert to any work-related activities which could be construed as a violation of the Code of Conduct and to bring the matter to the attention of their immediate supervisor or proceed to do so on an anonymous basis through our confidential reporting service.
+Each new director, officer, employee, and consultant is required to certify their awareness and compliance with the Code of Conduct, and our directors, officers, and employees are required annually to reiterate their awareness and compliance by successfully completing our training and certification process.
+We encourage our employees to be alert to any work-related activities which could be construed as a violation of the Code of Conduct and to bring the matter to the attention of their immediate supervisor or proceed to do so on an anonymous basis through our confidential reporting service.
 Individuals involved in illegal or unethical conduct may be subject to disciplinary action up to and including termination.

-- Supplier Code of Conduct: Our Supplier Code of Conduct (the "Supplier Code") outlines the business conduct requirements of the Company's suppliers, service providers, and contractors.
+- Supplier Code of Conduct: Our Supplier Code of Conduct (the "Supplier Code") was prepared in 2023, published in 2024, and formally outlines the business conduct requirements of the Company's suppliers, service providers, and contractors.
 These include the expectation that these organizations respect human rights and avoid human rights abuses, respect labour rights, prohibit all forms of forced and compulsory labour, and refrain from engaging in the use of child labour.
 In addition, we confirm our alignment with the Voluntary Principles on Security and Human Rights in the Supplier Code.
-In all jurisdictions from which our suppliers are sourced, the employment of individuals younger than 18 years of age in mining operations is not permitted. - Security Policy: Our Security Policy also reiterates our alignment with the Voluntary Principles on Security and Human Rights.
-In alignment with these voluntary principles, our security forces are expected to act in a way that respects human rights. - Whistleblower Policy: We have a Whistleblower Policy, that establishes procedures for the receipt, retention and treatment by the Company and its subsidiaries of concerns reported by its directors, officers, employees, consultants, contractors, and community members regarding known or suspected accounting, financial or auditing irregularities or other known or suspected violations of the Code of Conduct, which include human rights issues.
+In all jurisdictions from which our suppliers are sourced, the employment of individuals younger than 18 years of age in mining operations is not permitted. - Human Rights Policy: As a result of our policy review, we formalized our Human Rights Policy in 2024 and the Company formally adopted it for internal dissemination and use in early 2025.
+The Human